knobs-dials/live-hasher/README.md

 - checker code is basically just equivalent to md5sum -c / sha1sum -c

 - tries to avoid losing work with an ill-placed Ctrl-C:
--- new hashfile is saved to a temporary file, them moved (makes losing the hash file due to interruption less likely) -- hashfile is written every-so-many files (default 500) and every-so-many bytes bytes (default 1GB)
+-- new hashfile is saved to a temporary file, then moved into place -- hashfile is written every-so-many files (default 500) and every-so-many bytes bytes (default 1GB)

 - prints/stores relative paths  (internally it's absolute)